Aviral4591/Weather_App/README.md

 # Weather_App
-It is a weather application in Android developed using Kotlin that shows the temperature of the current location as well as for the specific input location
+It is a weather application in Android developed using Kotlin that shows the temperature of the current location as well as the specific input location.
-# uses weather API
-for fetching weather related information
+It uses weather API for fetching weather-related information